PythonAndGoCommunity/GoHomework/README.md

 ## NonRelDB

 NonRelDB is an in-memory database that persists on disk.
 The data model is key-value.
-Written on golang.
+Written on pure golang.

 ## Installation
 First of all you need to install [git](https://git-scm.com/) and [docker](https://www.docker.com/)